 5) Water in your plants (and keep them watered!)

 After you've gotten everything planted, water your plants again by filling the "moat" you just created and allowing it to drain a couple of times.
 It may seem like a lot of water, but if the soil is dry, these steps will help to mitigate any transplant shock by keeping the surrounding soil from robbing too much moisture from your plant's root zone, leaving it to potentially wilt.

 You want to water your plants regularly during the summer months to help them get established.
 And watering deeply will help to encourage your plants to grow deep root systems to sustain themselves through fluctuations in temperature and precipitation.
 When we aren't receiving rainfall, look to provide your new plants with water two to three times a week.
 For perennials, this supplemental water may only be necessary for the first year in our climate, but for trees and shrubs, they will appreciate two or three years of this treatment.

 We have plenty of products here at the Farm to help you water well this summer.
 The Dramm adjustable watering wand Ty uses in this video is the same model we use every day here around the Farm, and it’s great for delivering water to a few plants you’ve popped into the landscape.
-We also offer watering bags for a gradual release of water around the base of newly planted trees and large shrubs.
+We also offer watering bags and donuts for a gradual release of water around the base of newly planted trees and large shrubs.
 You can just fill them up once per week and forget them.
 For areas with extensive new plantings, you can run a sprinkler or a soaker hose for an hour or two.